 2. If you drink alcohol, drink in moderation

-Alcohol is also known to cause oral cancers, and the risk is especially high in people who both drink alcohol and use tobacco.
+Alcohol is also known to cause oral cancers.
+The risk is especially high in people who both drink alcohol and use tobacco.
 This increase in risk has been found with all types of alcohol, whether wine, beer or liquor.
 Similar to tobacco use, decreasing the amount of alcohol you drink can greatly reduce your risk of oral cancer.

 3. If you notice something different in your mouth, ask your dentist or doctor to examine it

 Your dentist or doctor can evaluate abnormal tissue to determine if it may be cancerous.
 Fortunately, there are some abnormalities that might eventually develop into cancer that can be detected and treated before they become cancer.